zengapay/guzzle-retry-middleware/README.md

 ```

 If the response includes a `RetryAfter` header, but its status code is not in the list, it will not be processed.

-**Note:** I haven't tested this, but I sincerely believe you will see some wonky behavior if you attempt to use
-this middleware with 3xx responses.
-I don't suggest it.

 ### Setting default retry delay